Justin-Watkins/Justin-Watkins.github.io/01-AnalyticsAndSportsBusinessStrategy.md

 - Programming
 - Designing experiments (DOE)

 These lists could be endlessly long. _Versatility_ is the hallmark of the strong analyst and strategist.
 You aren't going to find many books on general strategy.
 Strategy is an amalgam of knowledge focused on specific problems.
 People who are good at it understand the business at a fundamental level and understand how to structure problems so that they may be solved in intelligent ways.
-The strategist is never quixotic.
-The strategist looks to the future, but understands the past.
-The strategist provides a concise reasoning for a course of action.
-You are forging an alloy that will increase profitability while making your business more efficient and resilient.
-You may be criticized for for your elitist approach.
-Ignore the criticism.
+You are forging an alloy that will increase profitability, while making your business more efficient and resilient.

 ## Understanding the meaning of strategy

-Strategy is a complex term, but it can really be boiled down to having a plan.
+Strategy is a complex term, but it can be distilled down to having a plan.
 A strategy has a goal and that goal can vary.
 Like most companies (especially public companies) driving firm valuations may be a goal.
 You typically drive valuation higher by increasing revenue or by reinforcing a strategic moat.
 For example, in the streaming wars Netflix, Disney, and others are in a race to produce content.
 Content is their strategic moat because the technology problems have been solved while consumer behavior has shifted.
-They play in a highly competitive space and are in a dog fight with every other competitor.
+They play in a highly competitive space and are in a dog-fight with every other competitor.

 I have often heard people describe strategy as turning everyone's head in the right direction.
 I suppose that is a component of strategy.
 Strategy can be offensive or defensive and involve public relations or lobbying efforts.
 It can include manipulating market forces of supply and demand or structuring media rights deals.
 You can divest from under-performing assets or create entirely new asset classes.
 You can hedge against risks by diversifying your approach or through partnerships.
-This is a broad term that gets overused, is often confused for something else, and is simply an abstraction if it isn't framed around specific goals.
+It might mean evaluating capabilities.
+It's a broad term that gets overused, is often confused for something else, and is simply an abstraction if it isn't framed around specific goals.

 Strategy is also about communication.
 This can't be stressed enough.
 If you want to learn about strategy I suggest that you take a negotiations course.
-You can also read a couple of key books.
+You can also read a couple of books that teach you how to talk to people.
 "How to win friends and influence people" [@Carnegie1981] is a good place to start.
 This classic was written in the nineteen-thirties and is as relevant today as it was then.
 Another great book you should consider is "Getting To Yes, Negotiating Agreement Without Giving In" [@Fisher2011].
 This book is all about positioning arguments.
 This is a critical skill set.
-If you can't do this, you might as well not understand how addition works.
+If you can't do it, you might as well not understand how addition works.
 Working with and understanding people, presentation skills, and understanding how to frame arguments without being condescending is critical to strategy.
 I can't stress the importance of soft skills enough.
 This is the most important paragraph in this book.
-Stop here if you have strong technical skill sets and take an etiquette course.
+Stop here if you have strong technical skill sets and take an etiquette course to learn how to act and a rhetoric course to learn how to think.
+The liberal-arts are under-appreciated in our field to the detriment of many practitioners.

 From an academic standpoint, there are lot's of strategic frameworks.
-Harvard's Michael Porter descried firms as "a collection of activities that are performed to design, produce, market, deliver, and support products." [@Keller2003] That is exactly what we are doing.
+Harvard's Michael Porter descried firms as "a collection of activities that are performed to design, produce, market, deliver, and support products." [@Keller2003] That is exactly what we are doing, but our product represents something more complex than a simple good or service.
 His most famous contribution to business strategy is likely "Porter's five forces." ^[https://en.wikipedia.org/wiki/Porter%27s_five_forces_analysis] What is interesting about this framework is that on the surface it doesn't appear imminently useful to a sports team.
 Where it does come in useful is when thinking about strategic problems such as _What Point-Of-Sale system should we use throughout our venue?_.
 In that case, this model can be used to consider who you might select based on those market forces.
-Will there be consolidation, what does that mean, what is our most powerful position in terms of negotiating.
+Will there be consolidation, what does that mean, what is our most powerful position in terms of negotiating?
 If the product is a commodity, the vendor will have to compete on price.
 Perhaps they are interested in marketing and are candidates for a sponsorship.
 Maybe you could purchase the company.
+It's the classic strategy problem: "Build, Buy, or Lease."
 You can get creative.

 If you have ever messed around in the stock market you'll here a lot of talk about _fundamentals_.
 The type of analysis you might find on a trading platform is the illusion of analysis.
 Applying techniques like _triple exponential smoothing_^[https://en.wikipedia.org/wiki/Exponential_smoothing] or _moving averages_ to stocks looks great, but it probably doesn't matter.
 Does it make a novice a better trader?
 It might make them worse.
 Analysis is great if you understand it.
 It is contextual.
 If you don't understand the context it can be misleading or damaging.
-Data is not the solution.
-Perhaps it is.
+Data is not the solution or perhaps it is.
 It depends.
 Keep that in mind and think critically about the problems we are going to cover.
 The mechanical part of analysis isn't the important part of it.
 It should be a commodity.
 Focus on the application and communication.

 ## Technologies place in strategy and analytics